ray38/ElectroLens-python/docs/api/Properties.md

 *Type:* `list` *(Optional, default: `['x', 'y', 'z']`)*

-Specifies a list of column names for all molecular data sets in the plot.
+Specifies a list of column names for properties to be visualized for all molecular data sets in the plot.
 If a list is provided, it must contain at least the default xyz coordinates.

-## SpatiallyResolvedDataProperties (object)
+## SpatiallyResolvedDataProperties

 ### Initializer